walliski/random-sm/README.md

 A collection of small Sourcemod plugins for CS:GO, that I am too lazy to make own repositories for.

+## Kick None-VIP

+Kicks players that do not have the RESERVED admin flag when they connect.
+Will use a message from translation file, which can be customized, and obviously translated.

 ## Kick on Connect

 Kicks players when they attempt to join the server, and shows a message as the disconnect reason.
 This is useful if you